Chart Color Schemes

 The educational profile of Baringa exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is notably high, with 34.4% of residents currently enrolled in formal education.
+Educational participation is notably high in the region, with 34.4% of residents currently enrolled in formal education.
 This includes 13.9% in primary education, 7.7% in secondary education, and 5.0% pursuing tertiary education.

 Frequently Asked Questions - Education